MozillaSecurity/ffpuppet/README.md

                         Scan the log for the given value and close browser on detection.
 For example '-a ###!!!
 ASSERTION:' would be used to detect soft assertions.
-  -d, --dump            Display browser logs on process exit -e EXTENSION, --extension EXTENSION
+  -d, --dump            Display browser logs on process exit.
+This is only
+                        meant to provide a summary of the logs.
+To collect full logs use '--log'.
+  -e EXTENSION, --extension EXTENSION
                         Use the fuzzPriv extension.
 Specify the path to the xpi or the directory containing the unpacked extension.
-  -g, --gdb             Use GDB (Linux only) --ignore-crashes      Do not close the browser when a crash is detected
+  -g, --gdb             Use GDB (Linux only)
-                        (e10s only)
   -l LOG, --log LOG     Location to save log files --log-limit LOG_LIMIT
                         Log file size limit in MBs (default: no limit) -m MEMORY, --memory MEMORY
-                        Process memory limit in MBs (default: no limit) -p PREFS, --prefs PREFS
+                        Process memory limit in MBs (default: no limit) --poll-interval POLL_INTERVAL
+                        Delay between checks for results (default: 0.5) -p PREFS, --prefs PREFS
                         Custom prefs.js file to use (default: profile default) -P PROFILE, --profile PROFILE
                         Profile to use.
 This is non-destructive.
-A copy of the target profile will be used. (default: new temporary profile is created) --safe-mode           Launch browser in 'safe-mode'.
-WARNING: Launching in safe mode blocks with a dialog that must be dismissed manually.
+A copy of the target profile will be used. (default: new temporary profile is created)
+  --rr                  Use RR (Linux only)
   -t TIMEOUT, --timeout TIMEOUT
-                        Number of seconds to wait for the browser to become responsive after launching. (default: 300) -u URL, --url URL     Server URL or local file to load.
+                        Number of seconds to wait for the browser to become responsive after launching. (default: 300) -u URL, --url URL     Server URL or path to local file to load.
   --valgrind            Use Valgrind (Linux only)
   -v, --verbose         Output includes debug prints --xvfb                Use Xvfb (Linux only)